kkuznets/transaction-classifier-api/README.md

 - **Configuration Management**: Poetry is used for dependency management and packaging.
 - **Database Migrations**: Alembic is used for handling database migrations if the schema changes.
 - **API Documentation**: FastAPI provides automatic API documentation using OpenAPI via ReDoc and Swagger UI.
-- **Classification Model**: The API uses an OpenAI GPT-3.5 turbo model to predict transaction categories.
+- **Classification Model**: The API uses an OpenAI GPT-3.5-turbo model to predict transaction categories.
 These categories are predefined and stored in the database for each transaction, allowing for easy querying.

 ### Additional Notes